Historical Apoplexy · State Legislative Adaptations · Indiana

 tuberculosis outbreak killed the dominant aggressive

 males in one troop, the social hierarchy collapsed.
+The

-The surviving subordinate males' cortisol levels
+surviving subordinate males' cortisol levels normalized.

-normalized.
-The biology followed the social structure,
+The biology followed the social structure, not the

 (y) Dr. Carol Shively's thirty-year study of female